 - Local directories: Often have their own category structures that may align with NAICS or use custom taxonomies

-A local plumbing company struggled with visibility despite providing emergency services.
-After changing their primary Google category from “Plumber” to “Emergency Plumber” and adding “24-Hour Plumber” as a secondary category, they saw a 67% increase in after-hours calls within two months.
-This simple category adjustment better aligned with how local customers searched during urgent situations.
+A local plumbing company struggled with visibility even though it provided emergency services.
+After changing its primary Google category from “Plumber” to “Emergency Plumber” and adding “24-Hour Plumber” as a secondary category, it saw a 67% increase in after-hours calls within two months.
+This simple adjustment better matched how local customers searched during urgent situations.

 Category selection might need to vary based on local market conditions: